Paladin (Dungeons & Dragons): Dungeons & Dragons 5th edition

 Paladins can be any of alignment, although evil paladins are extremely rare.
 However, their oath and their alignment can either be in harmony, or their oath might represent standards that they have not yet attained.
 The 5th edition Dungeon Master's Guide also includes an entry for Oathbreaker paladins, including class features and a quick guideline for atonement.

 The Anti-Paladin

 An article in the July 1980 issue 39 of Dragon magazine introduced a new non-player character to Dungeons & Dragons, the evil opposite of the Paladin, the Anti-Paladin.
 The article stated, "The Anti-Paladin represents everything that is mean, low and despicable in the human race."

-Introduced first in the original Fiend Folio, the Death Knight is an undead paladin that has fallen from grace and has died before seeking atonement.
+Introduced first in the original Fiend Folio, the Death Knight is an undead warrior who only desires "vengeance, conquest, and other bloody evils"; tempted to have "power unmitigated by age", the ritual to become a Death Knight pulls and binds "the ritual caster's soul" into "the weapon used in the ritual".
+Shannon Appelcline considered this creature created by Charles Stross one of the game's especially notable monsters.
+Appelcline also noted that it "would become a crucial feature in settings such as Dragonlance and Ravenloft".
+In 2007, Dungeons & Dragons designer Matthew Sernett noted that Stross designed the creature to be "an armor-wearing lich" with the ability to wield both a sword and spellcasting; initially, the Death Knight "changed little from its original form" during edition changes.
+However, 3rd Edition "gave the lich some space by removing nearly all the death knight's spells" and the 4th Edition iteration reinforced the idea of the creature "as a significant melee threat".
+The 2014 Monster Manual for the 5th Edition describes the Death Knight as an undead paladin that has fallen from grace and has died before seeking atonement.

 Campaign settings

 Dark Sun

 Paladins do not exist in Athas.

 Eberron

 In the Eberron campaign setting, the most famous paladins belong to the religion of the Silver Flame and are known for their monotheistic worship and their crusades against lycanthropes and demons.
 The Silver Flame religion venerates the paladin Tira Miron, who sacrificed herself to defeat a powerful demon.